riewarden/improvlaurie-eleventy/notes/portfolio.md

 _**Next showing:** London, October 2024, more information to follow closer to the time._
 ### Club Wormhole
 A monthly alternative comedy night, showcasing unusual fringe acts from around the country.
-I am a co-organiser, co-writer and host of the show.
+I am a co-organiser, co-writer and co-host of the show.

 _Find out more at the [Club Wormhole Facebook page.](https://www.facebook.com/ClubWormhole)_
 ## Future Projects